NotRithik/StableDira/README.md

 ---

-**Dira - The ATOM-backed stablecoin for the Emirati Dirham.
+**Dira - The OM-backed stablecoin for the Emirati Dirham.
 Secure, stable, and decentralized.**